-Kingman Center for the Arts Board of Directors
+Kingman Center for the Arts Board of Directors and Team

 Delphine Brandt, Director

 Delphine has a unique background in communication as she has worked for the Mayo Clinic in Minnesota and taught French to adults and children.
 Her family relocated to Kingman Arizona in 2011 and she quickly became involved with the Beale Street Theater Project.
 Growing up in a small town in France, she had access to multiple wide ranges of cultural activities and values the importance of the Arts in her life and her children’s education.
 She is serving on the Kingman Center For The Arts Board of Directors, the Beale Street Theater Fundraising committee as well as helping with the outreach program “Disney Musical In Schools,” dedicated to bringing theater to underserved schools.

 David Stehly has been a long time resident of Kingman.
 With both parents as art teachers at Mohave Community College, art was an immersive experience for him and David chose to express himself through the trumpet.
 He started playing in 4th grade to eventually become part of the Northern Arizona University Jazz band.
 David received a Bachelors in Mechanical Engineering from NAU in 1994.
 He worked several years in the auto industry in vehicle development.
 A drive for working outdoors pushed David to start a landscape company.
 22 years ago he opened Vision Landscape and Design and has been the Operating Officer ever since.